Jvheaney/ru-social/README.md

 ## 3. Understanding the code
 It is important to understand that this code was written over the course of 2 years in speed bursts to add new features, fix performance bugs, and hit deadlines our community expected.
 There are aspects of the code that is hastily written, and if you look close enough you can see a pattern emerge of slowly improving code as time went on.

 Initial files involved with RU Mine are written far worse than files involved with RU Friends.
 There are lots of commented out code in RU Friends where performance improvements were made (most notably is making notifications asynchronous from the REST API call causing it).
+A lot of these improvements are a function of more time being spent working with Spring-Boot, with which I had no prior experience.
+Some are just that <i>fuck it, ship it</i> attitude.

 Please read my takeaways to see how I think this code holds up today (Spoiler: there's a lot of things I would improve).

 ## 4. Infrastructure
+The infrastructure I designed for RU Mine progressively grew more complex, but in doing so fixed many pain points involved with the app.
+Below are the three stages of infrastructure and architectures that existed in RU Mine's history.

 ### Initial
+Machine: Running on a bare metal FreeBSD 11.1 server using 4 shingled magnetic recording (SMR) drives in RAIDz2.

+Technologies: ZFS, Apache HTTP Webserver, JVM running Spring-Boot code, vanilla PHP scripts, compression shell scripts, and PostgreSQL.

+Services: RU Mine web directory, Cupid's Arrow, first iterations of the RU Social Java backend and RU Social mobile app.

 ### Version 2
+Machine: Running on a bare metal FreeBSD 12.1 server using 4 perpendicular magnetic recording (PMR) drives in RAIDz2.

+Technologies: ZFS, Apache HTTP Webserver, JVM running Spring-Boot code, vanilla PHP scripts, ImageMagick, PostgreSQL.

+Services: RU Mine web directory, second iterations of the RU Social Java backend and RU Social mobile app (pre-RU Friends and groups), RU Mine shop.

 ### Final
+Machines: Running on a bare metal FreeBSD 12.1 server using 4 perpendicular magnetic recording (PMR) drives in RAIDz2, high availability proxy to off-site backup server.

+Technologies: ZFS, rsync, Apache HTTP Webserver, JVM running Spring-Boot code, vanilla PHP scripts, ImageMagick, PostgreSQL, Neo4J, Apache Kafka, HA-Proxy, etc.d, PGSQL replication, Neo4J replication.

+Services: RU Mine web directory, final interations of RU Social Java backend and RU Social mobile app, RU Mine Analytics, RU Bot or Not, Artwork contest, Social Scoop, Admin dashboards, RU Mine shop, FindMyGroupChats.

 ## 5. Takeaways